-However, the ACA may decide derogation from the said prohibition.
-Derogation may be granted when supported from important reasons, in particular, to prevent serious and not repairable damages to a participating undertaking or to a third party and taking into account the threat to competition implied by the merger.
+However, the ACA may decide derogation from the said prohibition when important reasons exist, in particular, to prevent serious and not repairable damages to a participating undertaking or to a third party and taking into account the threat to competition implied by the merger.

 Legal and contractual transactions undertaken before the clearance is obtained shall be of no effect.
-Completion of the merger before clearance of the ACA constitutes infringement of the law and therefore subject to fines described in question 3.3 herein above.
+Completion of the merger before clearance of the ACA constitutes infringement of the law and is therefore subject to fines as described in question 3.3 herein above.